 - Will make monthly face-to-face home visits to medically complex and care plus foster homes that have current placement of children with that specific determination.

 - Will increase face-to-face home visits to support a foster/adoptive home that is expressing increased stressors and placement instability in order to provide support and identify additional services.

 - Will make contact (via phone, email, or face-to-face outside of the home) with the foster/adoptive parent (s) during months that a quarterly home visit does not occur to assess any needs and document in service recordings.

 - Will make a face-to-face home visit in the anniversary month of the foster/adoptive home’s initial approval to complete the Annual Re-Evaluation.
 During this home visit all household members, including any children currently placed in the home must be present.
 And FSOS will participate in monthly supervision to assess the current status of the home and document in service recordings.
 This consultation will include:

 - Current exceptions;

-- Review of any prior action plans developed during the annual re-evaluation, foster/adoptive home review, or the child specific waiver panel; and
+- Review of any prior action plans developed during the annual re-evaluation, foster/adoptive home review, or the child specific waiver panels; and

-1. This visit may occur with one or both of the foster/adoptive parents present.
+1. This vist may occur with one or both of the foster/adoptive parents present.